Anthropology |

 Description: |

-Course Title: Plutarch's Guide Description: Dartmouth proposes to be educating the leaders of tomorrow.
-Are you one of them?
-This seminar examines one of the earliest and most influential guidebooks to leadership ever written: Plutarch’s Lives of the Eminent Greeks and Romans.
+Course Title: Plutarch's Guide to Leadership Description: This seminar examines one of the earliest and most influential guidebooks to leadership ever written: Plutarch’s Lives of the Eminent Greeks and Romans.
 We will read it carefully, with a view to surfacing the wisdom it contains about the opportunities and dangers associated with this critically important form of public service.
 As we will see, Plutarch instructs through example, developing vivid portraits of both good and bad leaders and inviting us to ponder exactly what separates the one from the other.
 Instead of focusing on specific leadership techniques or strategies, Plutarch emphasizes the significance of character – who a person is, as shaped by nature, education, and circumstance.
 Accordingly, we will discuss the traits that effective leaders will tend to have and why it is so important to have them. |

 Textbook(s)Required: |